-The Friends of the Arts offer grant support to Wonsook Kim College of Fine Arts students for their student-led creative projects, research, events and visiting artists.
-Grants are available for individuals and groups.
-Learn more and find out how you can apply.
+Friends of the Arts offers grants to support Wonsook Kim College of Fine Arts student artistic projects, exhibitions, events, and visiting artists.
+Grants are available up to $500 for an individual and up to $1,000 for a group.

 This scholarship covers partial costs of tuition or fees.
 Generally, they are awarded based upon academic achievement, outstanding achievement in your major and service to the School.